snvharsha/Bharatintern_Tempconvert/README.md

 PROJECT DESCRIPTION

-A web page for the product that gives us the information about the product.This product is done by using HTML,CSS.
+A web page for converting temperature from one scale to another.This product is done by using HTML,CSS,Java Script.

 ABOUT THE PROJECT

-This project is to promote the product on a web page.
+This project is for Tempearture conversion.
-I considered the project as a Start-Up company.The company that funds the ideas and the ideas can be shared to the company through this web page.
+Through this you can be able to convert from celsius to fahrenheit and kelvin and also all other combinations of conversion are also possible.

 CONTRIBUTION